What to watch on Netflix in AugustJul 30 | 2 min read

 What will happen next?

-Writer Jed is known for keeping his cards close to his chest when it comes to series plans – it’s what keeps his shows so thrilling – but he has given a few clues about what we can expect next.
+Writer Jed Mercurio is known for keeping his cards close to his chest when it comes to series plans – it’s what makes his shows so thrilling – but he has given a few clues about what we can expect next.

-He told the Radio Times that we might see David Budd acting as a specialist protection officer for a member of the Royal Family or a foreign dignitary, with a new cast joining a handful of established characters just like Line of Duty.
+He told the Radio Times that we might see David Budd acting as a specialist protection officer for a member of the Royal Family or a foreign dignitary, with a new cast joining a handful of established characters just like his hit show Line of Duty.

 Jed also added that he hadn’t deliberately set up many storyline threads in series one.